Patlol/Handy-Install-Web-Server-ruTorrent-/README.md

 - Create other ruTorrent/Cakebox users and thus share your server.
  - Creating a linux user and a rutorrent/cakebox user
  - Security ruTorrent/cakebox with password
- - Block the new user has is /home/download from rutorrent/cakebox
+ - Block the new user has his /home/download from rutorrent/cakebox
  - Block the new user has his /home from sftp
  - Prohibits new user access via ssh
 - Change passwords